MicrosoftDocs/minecraft-creator/creator/TestDocs/GettingStarted.md

 ### What's Next?

-Now that your development environment is set up, you can start creating your first Add-On by learning more about Resource Packs.
+Now that your development environment is set up, you can start creating your first Add-On by learning more about resource packs.

 > [!div class="nextstepaction"]
 > [Resource Pack](ResourcePack.md)

-Alternatively, if you would like to get started with Commands in Minecraft, head on over to Introduction to Command Blocks to learn how to use Command Blocks to chain together different commands.
+Alternatively, if you would like to get started with commands in Minecraft, head on over to Introduction to Command Blocks to learn how to use command blocks to chain together different commands.

 > [!div class="nextstepaction"]
 > [Introduction to Command Blocks](CommandBlocks.md)